JackBro/FuzzLabs/README.md

 # FuzzLabs

+**18/07/2016**: The new mutation engine is almost ready.
+It is more flexible and very modular.
+It needs some more testing though.
+Started refactoring / re-writing the other parts of the code too.
+The main focus is on better usability and even better flexibility.
+Basically, I said good bye to Sulley completely.
+The only similarity is some lines of code here and there in the primitives.

 **17/06/2016**: Started implementing a new mutation engine.
 So far it seems to be pretty cool.
 Feel free to have a look at the code (engine-core-new branch) to see what to expect.

 **11/04/2016**: The project is **not** dead.
 Things are happening in the background just a bit slowly as priorities have changed.